 Physical therapy is the practice of treating physical ailments in a way that emphasizes preventative care.
 Physical therapists work directly with other medical professionals, such as occupational therapists, medical doctors, audiologists and nurses, to treat patients who have difficulty performing day-to-day physical tasks.
 These professionals may work in hospitals, public health facilities or other healthcare environments to provide mobility improvement services and develop treatment plans for individuals.

 State licensure is necessary in order to work as a physical therapist.
-Licensure requirements include completion of a CAPTE-accredited degree program and the National Physical Therapy Examination administered by the Federation of State Boards of Physical Therapy.
+Licensure requirements include completion of a CAPTE-accredited degree program and the passing of the National Physical Therapy Examination administered by the Federation of State Boards of Physical Therapy.
 Some states expect licensure candidates to take additional exams.